MicrosoftDocs/ATADocs/ATADocs/DeployUse/configure-event-collection.md

 **Step 2: Perform the following steps on the domain controller after the ATA Lightweight Gateway is installed**

-1. Open an elevated command prompt and type *winrm quickconfig and wecutil qc and*
+1. Open an elevated command prompt and type *winrm quickconfig* and *wecutil qc*
 2. Open **Event Viewer**.
 3. Right click **Subscriptions** and select **Create Subscription**.